-- be committed to attend for the full duration of the course;
+- able to attend the entire duration of the meeting;

 How to apply?

-You can apply by filling in the application form available here: https://docs.google.com/forms/d/1MEusjFmJrg_uQ4mKgyB2rt3I6yaV3q37gf8E7yif6HQ/viewform?edit_requested=true.
-The deadline for submitting the application form is 12th April 2019!
+You can find more information about the application process on the following link: http://abroadship.org/conference-the-art-of-human-rights-spain/.
+The deadline for submitting the application form is 8th April 2019!

-If you have any inquiries about this conference, please contact Senad Sakipovski at info.marandost@gmail.com.
+If you have any inquiries about this training course, please contact Vanja Milosavljevic at erasmus.project.team@gmail.com.

 We wish you success in the application process! 🙂